MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 ![Options](media/conversationalai-tooling/taggingoptions.png)

-Because ‘workers’ is an entity, the Annotation Type is Entity.
+Because ‘leads’ is an entity, the Annotation Type is Entity.
 In the ontology, there is an entity type for customers, which is what the user finds and selects.
 The image below shows this operation.

 ![Options2](media/conversationalai-tooling/leadstocustomers.PNG)